kristiklemm/blog/source/2016-02-06-chicago-startups-on-the-rise-kohactive-s-picks.html.markdown

 ## Snapsheet

 Snapsheet has been around since 2011, and are one of the few successful pivot stories.
-What started as consumer-servicing “Body Shop Bids” pivoted to a tool for the insurance industry.
+What started as consumer-servicing "Body Shop Bids" pivoted to a tool for the insurance industry.
 And they have big numbers--with over 11MM in funding, and some important backers,we think you’ll hear big things from Snapsheet this year.

 **Website**: [http://www.snapsheet.com](http://www.snapsheet.com)